 The dangers of losing oneself in a relationship

 It’s common to hear people talk about “two becoming one” in a relationship, but the truth is, losing one’s individuality can be detrimental to a partnership.
-When we focus all our time and energy on our partner, we risk neglecting our own interests, goals, and needs.
+When we devote all our time and energy to our partner, we risk neglecting our own interests, goals, and needs.
 This can lead to feelings of resentment, loneliness, and ultimately, the breakdown of the relationship.
-Losing oneself can also lead to an unhealthy dependency on the other person, which can strain the relationship further.
+Losing oneself can also lead to an unhealthy dependency on the other person, which can further strain the relationship.
 In extreme cases, it may even lead to a breakup or divorce.
 It’s crucial to remember that a relationship should enhance one’s life, not consume it.
 By maintaining our individuality, we bring unique perspectives and experiences into the relationship, allowing for growth and a deeper understanding of one another.

 Signs that you’ve lost your individuality in a relationship